Christopher Buckley (novelist): National Review

 The Beast's title for his endorsement, "Sorry, Dad, I'm Voting for Obama", was found by many of his father's friends and supporters to be offensive, particularly as it appeared shortly after his father's death.
 Buckley disavowed the choice of title, although he continued to occasionally write for the Beast.

 Personal life

 Buckley's first marriage was to Lucy Gregg, the daughter of Donald Gregg, who served as assistant to Vice President Bush for national security affairs and later as United States Ambassador to South Korea.
-Buckley and Gregg have two children, Caitlin and William, born in 1988 and 1991, respectively.
-In 2000, Buckley's son, Jonathan, was born to former Random House publicist Irina Woelfle.
+Buckley and Gregg have two children.
+In 2000, Buckley's son was born to former Random House publicist Irina Woelfle.
 Buckley and Gregg divorced in 2011.

-In 2012, he married Dr. Katherine "Katy" Close, a physician.
+In 2012, he married Katherine Close, a physician.
 She has four children.